- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30027_self_designed_major.rev.1451946126.png)"/>

 - <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29873_header-aerial.rev.1450206652.jpg)"/>

 To be fulfilled by Incoming First-Year students beginning in the fall of 2018 and incoming Transfer students beginning the fall of 2019.

-All students must successfully complete the General Education Curriculum as a requirement for graduation.
-A new General Education Curriculum (GEC) goes into effect in fall 2018 and will initially apply to incoming first-year students only.
-Beginning in fall 2019, the new GEC will also apply to incoming transfer students.
-The GEC is intended to ensure that students will receive breadth, as well as depth, in their education while continuing to allow them considerable latitude in designing their individual programs of study.
-The GEC also includes requirements for cultural diversity, specific skills (writing, speaking, technology), and experiential learning.
+All students must successfully complete the College’s General Education Requirements for graduation.
+The Forester Fundamental Curriculum (FFC) applies to first-year students matriculating in the fall of 2018 and after.
+It also applies to incoming transfer students beginning in fall 2019.
+The FFC is intended to ensure that students will receive breadth, as well as depth, in their education while continuing to allow them considerable latitude in designing their individual programs of study.
+The FFC also includes requirements for cultural diversity, specific skills (writing, speaking, technology), and experiential learning.
 The requirements are designed to ensure that all students achieve specific college-wide learning goals.

 First Year Studies (including the Writing Requirement)